Sara-Sundin/My-Portfolio---Project-1/README.md

 # Credits
 Adobe Stock Photo for writing pen image
-KA_YO Photos in Porfolio permitted usage from KA_YO Photograpers IKNW photos (except myself) Marcus Grip & Johan Eriksson The Javascript for closing navbar from Code Institute
+KA_YO Photos in Porfolio permitted usage from KA_YO Photos for Five Seasons - taken by myself
+Photograpers IKNW photos (except myself) Marcus Grip & Johan Eriksson The Javascript for closing navbar from Code Institute

+# Acknowlegment
+Thank you to my mentor Rory Patrick who organized to have the final mentor session for the project even though he was on holidays.